undreamt-hq/undreamt-website/README.md

 # Status

+The current landing page is made with the help of AI.

-The website is currently in an early development phase and will continue evolving alongside the Undreamt ecosystem.
+The actual website is currently in an early development phase and will continue evolving alongside the Undreamt ecosystem.

 ---